 This initiative provides for a new approach to funding the building of the school that is a marked departure from how the Archdiocese has done so in the past.
 The model for a CISVA regional high school was in part created recognizing that the capital responsibilities for the regional school rest with the catchment of parishes within which the school is located.
 In practical terms this has meant that major capital expenses to maintain the school building, or undertake the school’s redevelopment, are the responsibility of parishes that fall within the school’s catchment.
 In the case of St. John Paul II Academy the model is different in that the responsibility for capital falls not to the parishes but to the school.
 This will necessitate that a different structure be created to manage the capital side of its operation.
 The legal entity that will be responsible for this will be a foundation.

 This initiative is a very much a hybrid in that it is a departure from the regional model that has been followed in the Archdiocese to date.
 It is not regional in the sense that the responsibility for capital is apportioned among a catchment of parishes.

 The use of the term ‘academy’ implies nothing more than that it is a school.

 St. John Paul II Academy is looking to target the substantial number of Catholic students who complete elementary school in one of our schools but do not go on to a Catholic high school.
 This is particularly the case with students attending Star of the Sea Elementary currently.
 Further, South Surrey is a growing part of the lower mainland and we expect that the Catholic community in this area will continue to grow.

-The interim location of St. John Paul II Academy will be at Star of the Sea Community Centre and should have no impact on the elementary school.
+The interim location of St. John Paul II Academy will be at Star of the Sea Community Centre, located a short distance from Star of the Sea Elementary School.
+It will have no impact on the elementary school.